 Vyvanse and alcohol

-No warnings are given for drinking alcohol whilst taking Vyvanse.
-Talk to your physician if you’re concerned about drinking alcohol whilst using Vyvanse.
+No warnings are given for drinking alcohol while taking Vyvanse.
+Talk to your physician if you’re concerned about drinking alcohol while using Vyvanse.

 Most commonly, children and adults taking it for ADHD may experience some of the following side effects.
 They tend to occur in around 5% of patients.